William Sherwood (burgess): Early life

-He was born in modest circumstances in London's Whitechapel district.
+He was born in modest circumstances in London's Whitechapel district, to Hugh Sherwood and his wife Anne.

 Career

 Following Sherwood's emigration to Virginia, by 1674 he had become a sub-sheriff for Surry County, across the James River, and later also held local offices in James City County and Jamestown.
 By his death, Sherwood owned most of Jamestown Island, which went to his heirs, including 28.5 acres known as Block House Hill specifically bequeathed to his nephew John Jarrett, who had died by 1710.

 In 1676, Sherwood wrote an account of Bacon's Rebellion, published by the Massachusetts Historical Society in 1872.
 During his lifetime, Sherwood also petitioned the king for reimbursement for over 11,000 pounds of tobacco destroyed when Jamestown burned, and another 1000 pounds sterling on behalf of his ward, the orphaned Richard James, because of a house destroyed in the fire set by Richard Lawrence and other Baconites.

+He was the Royal African Company's representative in Virginia; his mentor Sir Joseph Williamson being one of the original stockholders, and his friend Jeffrey Jeffrys and his niece's uncle Micajah Perry were the principal contractors importing Africans in Virginia.
+Sherwood also had a stake in a ship called the 'Nansemond'.

 Sherwood invested and speculated in real estate, including in James City County, as well as New Kent County and Stafford County to the north and west.
 In 1696, Sherwood sold two parcels totalling 2770 acres of land in Stafford County Virginia to George Mason.
 The property included Dogue's Island, and a further recording was required in 1699 because he had not obtained release of his wife's dower interest.